Adam Ellis (speedway rider): Biography

 Born in Marmande, France, Ellis began grasstrack racing in 2009, going on to finish second in the 250cc French Grasstrack Championship in 2010, and winning the championship in 2011.
 In 2012 he again finished runner up, and also competed in the French Speedway Championship.
 He was mentored by former rider Matt Read.
 He also began speedway racing in the United Kingdom, winning two rounds of the British Junior Championship.
 He was signed by the National League team Isle of Wight Islanders as their number eight, averaging 7.61 from eight matches, and also became a Lakeside Hammers asset, making his Elite League debut in October.
 After the end of the 2012 season he was confirmed in the Islanders team for 2013, as well as getting a place in the Ipswich Witches Premier League team and an Elite League contract with Lakeside Hammers.

-In May 2013, he was selected to compete in the World Under-21 speedway semi-final in Lonigo.
+In May 2013, Ellis was selected to compete in the World Under-21 speedway semi-final in Lonigo.
 In 2017 he was made an asset by Swindon Robins along with Zach Wajtknecht.

-He was part of the Birmingham Brummies team that won the National League Fours, held on 14 June 2015 at Brandon Stadium.
+Ellis was part of the Birmingham Brummies team that won the National League Fours, held on 14 June 2015 at Brandon Stadium.

-In 2019, he won the SGP Premiership with Robins for the second time.
+In 2019, Ellis won the SGP Premiership with Robins for the second time.

 Ellis became the British champion in 2021 after winning the 2021 British Speedway Championship.
 In 2022, he rode for the Sheffield Tigers in the SGB Premiership 2022 and for the Birmingham in the SGB Championship 2022.
 He helped Sheffield win the League cup and reach the Play off final.

-In 2023, he re-signed for Sheffield for the SGB Premiership 2023, where he won the league title with the club.
+In 2023, Ellis re-signed for Sheffield for the SGB Premiership 2023, where he won the league title with the club.
 Also in 2023, he was part of the British team that won the silver medal in the 2023 Speedway World Cup final.

-He signed for Ipswich for the 2024 season, ten years after last riding for the club.
-In 2025 he helped Ipswich win the SGB Premiership 2025.
+Ellis signed for Ipswich for the 2024 season, ten years after last riding for the club.
+In 2025, he helped Ipswich win the SGB Premiership 2025.